Gilmara-Git/React-Native-Ignite-Project-1/eventManagement/README.md

 # About

-First application developed during my React Native Ignite journey.
+First React Native application developed during my React Native Ignite journey.
 You are initially prompted to input your Event's name, then it takes you to enter the participants.

 - There are validations to prevent entering duplicated participants or a blank participants's name .